 In a nutshell: The self-publishing vs. traditional publishing breakdown

-If you want to kudos of working with a traditional publisher and time frames aren’t an issue, then a traditional publisher could be a good match.
+If you want to kudos of working with a traditional publisher and if time-frames aren’t an issue, then a traditional publisher could be a good match.

-If you want to retain creative control of your book, you want your book out as soon as possible, and you can budget for the costs of self-publishing, then self-publishing would be a better match.
+If you want to retain creative control, full ownership of profits, you want your book out as soon as possible, and you can budget for the costs of self-publishing, then self-publishing would be a better match.